laurens-runnable/gigmatch/services/match-service/README.md

 ![Architecture](images/hexagonal-architecture.png)

 > In Domain-Driven Design the "Framework" layer is also called the "Infrastructure" layer.
+Personally I find the term
+> "Framework" clearer.

 | Module                     | Description                                          |
 |----------------------------|------------------------------------------------------|